ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 - only if a = is/was/... ?
 - when is/... is replaced, it's more relevant to produce a R5 rule
+- sometimes it's relevent to produce an "instance of" triple.
+- not "instance of" only if is/was/... ?
+- new rules Rnsubj ????

 ##### +++